 Some years later Lady Grimond, using a bequest from her mother, purchased property in The Strynd, Kirkwall.
 This property is managed by The Orkney Heritage Property Trust in which the Society is represented.

-The Society operates according to a constitution.
+The Society operates according to a constitution, which can be downloaded here.

 The objects of the Society shall be to promote and encourage the following objects by charitable means, but not otherwise: